10 Best AI Video Generators 2026: Free, Paid, Tested

 What is the best free AI video generator with no subscription?

-For browser-based use, start with PixVerse V6 if you want a simple free testing path.
+For browser-based use, compare PixVerse V6, Kling, Pika, and Luma against your real prompt before paying.
 If you want to avoid subscriptions completely and have the right hardware, open-source models such as Wan can be run locally, but setup is more technical.

 Which free AI video generator has no watermark?